 Obeying our U.S. Constitution will short-circuit a great deal of political and media arguing and missteps simply by asking, is it in line with our U.S. Constitution, and then act accordingly

 The greatest danger to our country are those ignoring their

 the U.S. Constitution.

-Our Freedom of the Press, electronic or not is being infringed upon, by some "private" companies, and should not be allowed.
+Our Freedom of the Press, electronic or ink is being infringed upon, by some "private" companies, and should not be allowed.

 Over the decades, many have, and still try to water-down our Constitution, to fit their own betrayal.
 In a social media exchange I had regarding Constitutional rights and privileges, I offered the following:

 The word, interpret is found nowhere in the Constitution.
 And, if you still insist on applying the word, privilege as being equal in strength to the word, rights, then I refer you to our U.S. Constitution, Article 4, section 2: "The Citizens of each State shall be entitled to all Privileges and Immunities of Citizens in the several States," which means, restrictions imposed on the rights & privileges of some are unconstitutional if those rights & privileges fully enjoyed by other States are not extended to everyone, thus making liars to their oath of office to uphold the Constitution, an anathema to our citizens.....well.....our honorable citizens.